Online Decision Making with Fairness over Time

 \subsection{Related Work}

-Online optimization problems have been receiving significant attention in recent years, with various well-known problems falling under this category.
-These include online bipartite matching \cite{karp1990optimal}, online routing \cite{awerbuch1993throughput}, single-choice \cite{dynkin1963optimum} and multiple-choice \cite{kleinberg2005multiple} secretary problems, online advertising \cite{mehta2007adwords}, online knapsack \cite{babaioff2007knapsack} and OLP \cite{buchbinder2009online}.
-Most of the early studies focus on worst-case analysis.
-More recently, the focus has shifted towards less pessimistic stochastic settings where the random permutation model is used \cite{gupta_singla_2021}.
-For example, in the context of online bipartite matching \cite{goel2008online}, it is shown that a competitive ratio of $1-1/e$ can be achieved by the greedy algorithm under the uniform random permutation model, which is better than the pessimistic worst-case competitive ratio of $1/2$. \\
+Online decision making with fairness over time relates to several well-established literatures.
+Early studies of online decision making problems include online bipartite matching \citep{karp1990optimal}, online routing \citep{awerbuch1993throughput}, single-choice \citep{dynkin1963optimum} and multiple-choice \citep{kleinberg2005multiple} secretary problems, online advertising \citep{mehta2007adwords} and online knapsack \citep{babaioff2007knapsack} problems.
+Much of this early work focuses on worst‑case analysis.
+More recently, attention has shifted toward less pessimistic stochastic input models \citep{gupta_singla_2021}.
+For example, in the context of online bipartite matching \citep{goel2008online}, it is shown that the greedy algorithm achieves a strictly better competitive ratio under the random permutation model than is possible in the worst‑case setting.

-One of the most relevant and well-studied special cases of ODMP is the standard (multiple-choice packing) OLP.
-In OLP, the goal set is defined by $\Psi=\{\by:\by\leq\bd\}$ with $\bd>\mathbf{0}$, and the local feasible set $\Omega^t$ takes the form
+One of the most well-studied online decision making problems is (multiple-choice packing) Online Linear Programming (OLP), also known as online resource allocation.
+It can be viewed as a special case of \eqref{offline} in which $\Psi=\{\by:\by\leq\bd\}$ where $\bd>\mathbf{0}$ represents a vector of resource budgets.
+At each time step $t$, the local feasible set $\Omega_t$ takes the form